GuyMograbi/webpack-the-missing-guide/README.md

 # Webpack - the missing guide

 In this post I quickly teach you how to use webpack and then I dive into loaders.
 I will also show how to write a loader with source map.

+You can find the sources used in this post at [my github repository](https://github.com/GuyMograbi/webpack-the-missing-guide) alongside instructions on how to use it.

 ## Why webpack